 People are animals which ask questions: wanting to know something is part of being human and thus also the asking of questions (as philosopher Carl Jaspers, in Zillober 1972).
-The Questioning Mind describes - similar to the Cooperative Mind - an attitude I can adopt to the world and that we want to explore together during the Opening Week: an attitude that approaches the world through asking questions.
+The Questioning Mind describes - similar to the Cooperative Mind - an attitude I can adopt to the world and that we want to explore together during the Opening Week: an attitude with which we approach the world through asking questions.
 But what does that mean in concrete terms?
 On the one hand, a Questioning Mind shows itself in the asking of questions.
-On the other hand, a Questioning Mind lives from the willingness to take on new things without ready-made answers as well as to scrutinise one's own answers and the things one believes and takes for granted.
+On the other hand, a Questioning Mind lives from the willingness to take on new things without ready-made answers as well as to scrutinise one's own answers and the things one has assumed and taken for granted.
 First, let us take a closer look at questions themselves.
-What is the exciting thing about questions?
+What is so exciting about questions?
 We could give an answer now.
-This already displays one of the core aspects of questions: Chronologically, they come before an answer.
-According to the philosopher Hans-Georg Gadamer, questions are also often more meaningful than the answers themselves (cf. Gadamer 1975).
-They stand for the openness of human thought and at the same time, allow it: "The openness of the asked exists in the undetermined of the answer" (Gadamer 1975: 345).
+This already displays one of the core aspects of questions: chronologically, they precede an answer.
+According to the philosopher Hans-Georg Gadamer, questions are also often more meaningful than the answers themselves (Gadamer 1975).
+They stand for the openness of human thought and at the same time, allow it; the openness of the asked exists in the undetermined of the answer (Gadamer 1975).
 On the other hand, it is the type of question that influences the view: it specifies what knowledge is being deepened and is indicatory of one's own thoughts and those of other people.

-So where does the impulse to ask come from?
-From knowledge which does not go together with other knowledge; from knowledge which does not harmonise with experience; from missing information that we know is missing.
+So where does the impulse to ask stem from?
+From knowledge which does not go together with other knowledge; from a disharmony between knowledge and experience; from missing information that we know is missing.
 Or from the desire to know something, from the need to want to know.
 An important catalyst for questions is therefore curiosity.
 Curiosity does not develop in a vacuum, but crystallises on prior knowledge, interests, irritations and the openness for thinking processes which go beyond the available knowledge.
 A further important trigger for questions is considered to be doubt: Is that really the case?
 Couldn't it also be different?
-Questions hence go hand in hand with the desire to "grasp the thing which grasps us" (Staiger 1967: 10).
+Questions hence go hand in hand with the desire to grasp the thing which grasps us (Staiger 1967).

 Here, the second aspect of a Questioning Mind comes into play: the basic openness with which it immerses itself in the world.
 This openness does not refer only to the encountering of new things that arouse my interest and make me ask new questions.
 It also refers to the willingness to reflect on my own answers as well as my own thinking and actions.
 What am I actually doing?
 Why do I think this way and not differently?
 What questions remain hidden from me because things are self-evident to me?
 People ask questions within a framework or a horizon that is mostly unconscious.
-This horizon is set by the world which is familiar to me, i.e. what I as an individual with a particular societal background know of the world.
-Often, we first notice this framework when we encounter others who ask other questions.
+This horizon is set by the world which is familiar to me, i.e. what I as an individual with a particular situated viewpoint know of the world.
+Often, we first become aware of this particular horizon when we encounter others who ask other questions.